amandasoeleiman/sentiment-analysis-tweets/README.md

+### Replication of XLM-T-Sent for Political Sentiment Analysis

 ## About

 This project replicates the sentiment analysis from the paper “Negativity spreads faster: A large-scale multilingual twitter analysis on the role of sentiment in political communication.”
 Using datasets from multiple countries.